davidgarcial/algorithms/README.md

 # algorithms
-This repo is just to practices a lot of algorithms
+This repo is just to practices a lot of algorithms from algoexpert